 Building control services are rendered by the Technical Services Directorate.
 Building control is an essential part of any municipality.
 Applications for all new structures and additions must be submitted to the Municipality in terms of Section 4 of the National Building Regulations (NBR).
 Building control ensures that the NBR and other relevant legislation are complied with.
-Building plans for structures of less than 500 m2 are attended to within 30 days (if there are no delays such as heritage approval) and building plans for structures exceeding 500 m2 are attended to within 60 days of application.
+Building plans for structures of less than 500 m are attended to within 30 days (if there are no delays such as heritage approval) and building plans for structures exceeding 500 m are attended to within 60 days of application.
 The Department is headed by the Manager: Project Management and Building Control and 3 Building Control Officers who are stationed at each of the three larger towns, namely Velddrif, Piketberg and Porterville.
-Building plans are scrutinised by the Building Control Officers and plans are approved by the Manager: Project Management and Building Control.
-In terms of Section 160(2)(c) of the Constitution (1996), Council approved that an amnesty period be applicable until 30 June 2019 for all the owners of erven where there are illegal temporary structures to enable owners to comply with prescribed application procedures.
+Building plans are scrutinised by the Building Control Officers and plans are approved by the Manager: Project Management and Building Control (1996), Council approved that an amnesty period be applicable until 30 June 2019 for all the owners of erven where there are illegal temporary structures to enable owners to comply with prescribed application procedures.
 All customers of Bergrivier Municipality were encouraged to use the opportunity where applicable.
 Amnesty was lifted and residents were well informed of the approved new processes for informal structure applications.